 A friend of mine told me that she knew a yoga teacher who was teaching in English but by that time I had gotten used to no yoga, I lived on the opposite side of town and I had settled in my bad habits.
 So I didn’t even try.

-Signing up to that class would be the one of the first things I would do now.
+Signing up for that class would be one of the first things I would do now.

 I Would Go to The Gym

 I wasn’t into fitness back then, but I am now.
 I am a member of a great small gym where people are friendly.
 Back in Denmark, I found a gym 5 minutes’ walk away from my flat (once I got one) and I joined.
 I think I went twice in one year…